-1. If a researcher chooses to travel to a country with a CDC-level warning (e.g., to fulfill a grant responsibility such as present a paper or attend a meeting to discuss research) although his/her institution has advised against travel to that country, can salary still be charged to the award - even if they need to stay in the country longer than originally anticipated?
-Does it matter what level of CDC-level warning exists?
+1. On March 19, the State Department issued a travel advisory raising all countries outside of the U.S. to a Level 4 "Do Not Travel" status.
+If a researcher chooses to travel abroad (e.g., to fulfill a grant responsibility such as present a paper or attend a meeting to discuss research) although his/her institution has advised against travel to that country, can salary still be charged to the award - even if they need to stay in the country longer than originally anticipated?